-Without qualification to the opinion expressed above, we draw attention to Note 2 (b) 'Going Concern' in the financial statements, which identifies that the consolidated entity has incurred a loss of \$956,220 for the year ended 31 December 2011.
+Without modifying our conclusion expressed above, we draw attention to Note 2 (b) 'Going Concern' in the financial statements, which identifies that the consolidated entity has incurred a loss of \$1,044,127 for the year ended 31 December 2012.
 These conditions, along with other matters as set forth in Note 2 (b) 'Going Concern', indicates the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial statements.